Activities for Children & Teens

-During term time, at the 10.00 am service, children can join in with our three groups, Sunday Buzz, #Sundays and Café Church, run by DBS checked volunteers and Charlie Auton, our youth leader.
+During term time, at the 10.00 am service, children can join in with our three groups, Sunday Buzz, #Sundays and Café Church, run by DBS checked volunteers and a youth worker.
 This service is also relayed to the café area where there are toys and books for babies and toddlers.
 Parents can use this space, called The Retreat, at any time during the service.

 Ages 3-8 years

 Circle time, simple prayers and readings plus lots of games and activities that explore how we can follow Jesus’ teachings of kindness and compassion.

 Asking questions, sharing thoughts and ideas on living like Jesus at home, at school, with our families, with our friends.